awsdocs/aws-transfer-user-guide/doc_source/API_EndpointDetails.md

 Required: No

  ** VpcId **   <a name="TransferFamily-Type-EndpointDetails-VpcId"></a>
-The VPC ID of the VPC in which a server's endpoint will be hosted\.
+The VPC identifier of the VPC in which a server's endpoint will be hosted\.
 This property can only be set when `EndpointType` is set to `VPC`\.
 Type: String
 Required: No